servo/surfman/README.md

 * Draw to a surface with a platform-specific GPU API like Metal.

+`surfman` forms the low-level graphics infrastructure of the [Servo](https://github.com/servo/servo/) project, where it allows for easy porting of the browser's WebGL and WebXR code to a variety of platforms.

 ## What `surfman` is not

 `surfman` is not a full-featured GPU rendering API.
 It doesn't attempt to abstract over rendering